-WhatIsBiotechnology is a content-led community that brings together the stories about the sciences, people and places that have enabled biotechnology to transform medicine and the world we live in today
+WhatIsBiotechnology is a leading educational and public engagement platform that brings together the stories about the sciences, people and places that have enabled biotechnology to transform medicine and the world we live in today

 This day in biotechnology